10 ways to protect your customers' credit card data

 Data thieves and fraudsters are flexible, which means you do too.
 Scams tend to trend, so stay on top of what other people in the field are doing to prevent them and be ready to make changes quickly.
 Also, make sure that you're taking advantage of all education and learning available through your payments and point-of-sale providers—their partnership can go well beyond the payment transaction.

 Choosing an advanced technology terminal or point of sale (POS) system can not only speed up transaction rates, they may also enable many of the advanced data security and fraud solutions discussed here.
 In addition to built-in security and fraud protection many of these same systems allow your customers to pay with their mobile apps and phones.
 There are many benefits to updating the technology you use to transact.

 When there's a problem, you need to know right away before even more damage is done.
-Using advanced fraud tools, including EMV, can stop transactions right in their tracks before damage is done.
+Using advanced fraud tools, including EMV, can stop transactions right in their tracks before any information is stolen or privacy breached.
 The immediacy of fraud tools that include real-time alerts from your payment processor help you take power over would-be fraudulent transactions.

-Buying new equipment, using new technology, is useless if you don't understand it.
+Buying new equipment and using new technology is useless if you don't understand it.
 Make sure your providers give you the training you and your staff need to get the most out of new technology and fraud and security tools.
-You should also understand what kind of customer service you have access to, and when it's available.
-Best if it's whenever you're open and processing.
+You should also understand what kind of customer service you have access to and when it's available.
+You’re best off if it's whenever you're open and processing.

-It's absolutely essential you choose a payment processor who has experience across the world of payments today—processing technology, data security, fraud and more.
+It's absolutely essential you choose a payment processor that has experience across the world of payments today—processing technology, data security, fraud and more.